 Go turtle watching in Galgibaga.

 If you are traveling in August, then you might get a chance to see the rare and endangered Olive Ridley turtles.
-These tiny creatures nest mostly around the Galgibaga beach in South Goa and breed during late monsoon.
+These tiny creatures nest mostly around the Galgibaga beach in South Goa and breed during the late monsoon.
 The beach is one of the lesser-known ones in the state and the perfect place to spend a quiet day in the clear water and laze on the silver sands.
 Do check with the locals for the exact spotting sites of turtles.

 Explore the Chapora Fort.